Grid ref: TQ 725 971 (click for o/s map)

 April–July for breeding birds in woodland and on water and for wild flowers; winter and migration periods for wildfowl.

-Disabled parking and toilets at the Centre; disabled pathway runs from there to a bird hide equipped for disabled users.
+Disabled parking and toilets at the centre; disabled pathway runs from there to a bird hide equipped for disabled users.

-Sorry, no dogs except guide dogs allowed on site.
+No dogs except guide dogs allowed on site.